-Back in November 2020, Google announced that it would be introducing page experience as a factor into its ranking algorithm.
-Google has addressed user experience in the past, albeit via individual and indirect measures (such as the 2018 Mobile Speed Update), but the Page Experience Update represents the first significant attempt to develop a holistic ranking factor around user experience.
-According to the announcement, the Page Experience Update will be rolled out in May 2021, and coupled with the introduction of the Core Web Vitals, represents a shift in focus towards websites that have a better user experience.
+Google introduced another Page Experience update back in February 2022.
+This time, the Page experience has become a ranking factor for desktop websites as well.
+Initially, the update was reserved for mobile sites only.
+However, Google has addressed user experience in the past, albeit via individual and indirect measures (such as the 2018 Mobile Speed Update), but the Page Experience Update represented the first significant attempt to develop a holistic ranking factor around user experience.
+The Page Experience came with the introduction of the Core Web Vitals.

 The change in metrics gives priority to the following Core Web Vitals:

 - Largest Contentful Paint (refers to the website load time)

 - First Input Delay (refers to user interactivity)

 - Cumulative Layout Shift (refers to the website’s visual stability)

 “Page experience is a set of signals that measure how users perceive the experience of interacting with a web page beyond its pure information value, both on mobile and desktop devices.”

 Google wants websites to have impeccable user experience if they want better rankings.